Representing Chargebacks

 • Images should fit on a printed page and always be black and white, never color.

-• Keep your response succinct - issuers might not review everything you submit if your response is too long.
+• Keep your response succinct.
+Issuers might not review everything you submit if your response is too long.
 Try to keep your representment document under 15 pages.

 • Emphasize pertinent information with formatting (e.g., bold, underline, or italics).